If you are divorcing, please be careful before posting to social media.

 While mistakes and unexpected circumstances happen, most FTAs are avoidable.
 You can help your loved one by noting the court date on a calendar and reminding them about it.
 If you are unsure of the date, time, or location, you can check it online at Maryland Judiciary Case Search (http://casesearch.courts.state.md.us/casesearch//inquiry-index.jsp).
 Unfortunately, it is not uncommon for someone who has FTAs in a case to face a significant bail, leading to an extended stay in jail while waiting for the court date.
 Sadly, the underlying charge might not have resulted in any prison time had they simply shown up in court in the first place.

 In conclusion, while I have not listed it here as a “to do,” it is imperative that your loved one have legal representation from an attorney.
 If a private attorney is unaffordable, please have your loved one contact the Public Defender’s Office right away.
-The paperwork from the IA hearing will include the address and phone number for the applicable PD’s office for the case.
+The paperwork from the IA hearing will include the address and phone number of the applicable PD’s office for the case.